rishabhstein/git-11ty-blog/src/snap/mechanical-horse.md

 Interesting thing is that it is placed in the middle of a huge forest, a surrounding with stark contrast to its nature.

-I wonder what the artist wants to convey.
+I wonder what the artist wanted to convey.